 For projects like a site relaunch or holiday rebranding that require editors to work closely with developers, it’s vital to take the time to educate them about how developer preview works.
 That way, they won’t be taken by surprise when they can’t directly fix or trigger a site preview.
-Providing editors with connections to developers will enable them get help.
+Providing editors with connections to developers will enable them to get help.
 Likewise, developers will better understand the pain points of their content creators and figure out how to make the experience better for them.

-Practitioners and developers have fundamentally different ways of making changes, but that doesn’t mean they can’t work in parallel.
+Editors and developers have fundamentally different ways of making changes, but that doesn’t mean they can’t work in parallel.
 Developers create code that trickles up to a production environment whereas editors have their content pass through multiple hands until it ends up live on production.
 A developer has all the power in this process, while an editor is dependent on a developer setting up a preview environment.